John Noël Dillon

 My publications include The Justice of Constantine: Law, Communication, and Control (2012), “Book I” of The Code of Justinian: A New Annotated Translation, with Parallel Latin and Greek (2016), and “The Emperor’s New Prose: The Style of Diocletian’s Legislation,” in Diocleziano: la frontiera giuridica dell’imperio (2018).

-My most recent major translation projects are Markus Friedrich’s The Jesuits: A History (Princeton University Press, 2022), Hans-Ulrich Wiemer’s Theodoric the Great (Yale University Press, 2023), and Lisa Regazzoni, Things of History (forthcoming with Routledge).
+My most recent major translation projects are Markus Friedrich’s The Jesuits: A History (Princeton University Press, 2022), Hans-Ulrich Wiemer’s Theodoric the Great: King of Goths, Ruler of Romans (Yale University Press, 2023), and Lisa Regazzoni, The Episteme of the Gallic Past: French Historical Research in the Eighteenth and Early Nineteenth Century (Routledge, forthcoming).

-Currently, I am producing a new translation of the Theodosian Code for Cambridge University Press.
+Currently, I am producing a new English translation of the Theodosian Code for Cambridge University Press.